sciabarra/AgileSites/README.md

 (mostly because of bugs in previous versions of CSDT).

-Framework can also be built and may work with Fatwire 7.6 but it is not currently tested in those environments.
+Framework can also be built and may work with Fatwire 7.6 but it is not currently tested in this environment.

-Check the AgileWCS_book.pdf for the complete documentation.
+Check the [AgileWCS_book.pdf|AgileWCS book] for the complete documentation.